onyenme/Global-Inventory/README.md

 It contributed to warehouse optimization and demand planning decisions.

-# Analytical Techniques Used
+# Analytical Techniques Used:

 1. A Time-Series Trend Analysis.

 2. The Benchmark of KPI.

 3. Analysis based on Revenue Concentration.

 4. The Margin & Cost Ratio Evaluation.

 5. Inventory Turnover Analysis.

 # Strategic Value